wavefrontHQ/docs/pages/doc/logging_overview.md

 ## View Logs and Troubleshoot

-Once your send your logs to Tanzu Observability, you can view all your logs on the Log Browser and drill into the Log Browser from charts, alerts, application map, and the traces browser to find the root cause of an issue.
+Once your send your logs to Tanzu Observability, you can view all your logs on the Log Browser and drill into the Log Browser from charts, alerts, application map, and the Traces Browser to find the root cause of an issue.

 ![this diagram shows all the UIs that link to logs. they are explained in this section.](images/logging_all_ui.png)

-### Search for Logs on The Log  Browser
+### Search for Logs on the Log  Browser

 See all the logs you sent to Tanzu Observability using the [Log Browser](logging_log_browser.html).
 You can:

 * See logs for a selected time range.
-  {%include note.html content="Your administrators decide how long they want to keep the log data in Tanzu Observability,  7, 14, or 30 days.
-If you don’t see the logs before a specific time and want to keep the data for a longer time, contact [technical support](https://docs.wavefront.com/wavefront_support_feedback.html#support) for help."%}
+  {%include note.html content="Tanzu Observability retains logs for 7, 15, or 30 days, based on your settings.
+To keep log data for longer, contact [technical support](https://docs.wavefront.com/wavefront_support_feedback.html#support)."%}
 * Filter logs using tags, application, service, and source, or search for logs that have a specific word(s).
 * See the total number of logs that are there for a specific time using the histogram chart and identify hotspots.
 * Group logs using tags.